lgatto/pRolocGUI/vignettes/md_vignette.md

 fractions.

 #### 2.7. search
-pRolocVIS allows to use past search results to display it in the PCA plot, protein profiles and in the tabs **_quantitation_** and **_feature meta-data_** (see 3. *Search* widget for further details if this is your intention).
+pRolocVis allows to use past search results to display it in the PCA plot, protein profiles and in the tabs **_quantitation_** and **_feature meta-data_** (see 3. *Display selection* widget for further details if this is your intention).
 This ability requires an object **pRolocGUI_SearchResults** in the global environment which is of class "FeaturesOfInterest" or "FoICollection" (enter ?FeaturesOfInterest in the console for further details).

-In case this objects exists it will automatically be loaded to pRolocVIS and its content is displayed in the tab **_search_**.
+In case this objects exists it will automatically be loaded to pRolocVis and its content is displayed in the tab **_search_**.
 Use the drop-down list in the sidebar panel to browse through the different features of interest in case the object is of class "FoICollection".